dr-leo/pandaSDMX/description.rst

   - categorisations and category schemes

 * pythonic representation of the SDMX information model
-* find dataflows by name or description in multiple languages if available
 * When requesting datasets, validate column selections against code lists and content-constraints if available
+* export data and metadata as multi-indexed pandas DataFrames or Series, and many other formats and database backends via `Odo <odo.readthedocs.org/>`_
 * read and write SDMX messages to and from local files
 * configurable HTTP connections
 * support for `requests-cache <https://readthedocs.org/projects/requests-cache/>`_ allowing to cache SDMX messages in memory, MongoDB, Redis or SQLite
-* writer transforming SDMX generic datasets into multi-indexed pandas DataFrames or Series of observations and attributes
 * extensible through custom readers and writers for alternative input and output formats of data and metadata
+* growing test suite

 For further details including extensive code examples see the